LePhil/ExcaliburPlayground/readme.md

 * maybe (MAYBE) a small minigame with direct input - it's more fun anyway :)
 * customers via LevelScene, not via door.
 Too far away!
 * some ambient sounds for cutscenes etc., play one at random
-* much more extended player character with separate eyes (blinking, emotions), mouth ("talking" in cutscenes, frowning) and legs (animated)
 * finish Animals/Animal Cages (similar to FoodStations)
 * FoodStations should serve FOOD, not Animals -> Bones, Cans, etc.
 * Random Mode with difficulty setting